nachu-laksh/Data-Buyer-Market-Analysis/README.md

 The extended phrase model (2–5 n-grams) offered the best trade-off between interpretability, recall, and robustness, despite the slightly higher pseudo R² of the 1–3 model.The low pseudo R² of title only model shows that contextual information from job description and responsibilities is critical to identifying true data buyers, and titles can not be solely relied on to identify data buyers.

-**Key Visuals**
+#### Confusion Matrix

-1. The **confusion matrix** shows that the model effectively identifies data buyers, with more false positives than false negatives—aligning with our goal to prioritize recall and avoid missing likely buyer roles.
+The confusion matrix shows that the model effectively identifies data buyers, with more false positives than false negatives—aligning with our goal to prioritize recall and avoid missing likely buyer roles.

 ![Confusion Matrix](Visuals/confusion_matrix.png)

+#### Data Buyer Score

-2. The **Data buyer score** histogram shows the distribution of predicted probabilities (`DataBuyerScore`) across all job postings.A few very high scores (>0.8) likely reflect clear data buyer roles.
+The histogram below shows the distribution of predicted probabilities (`DataBuyerScore`) across all job postings.
+A few very high scores (>0.8) likely reflect clear data buyer roles.
 No notable cluster near 0, and a peak at peak at 20% to 40%, indicates higher ambiguity in job descriptions about data buying.

-- Targeting Use Cases Based on Probability Distribution

 The `DataBuyerScore` enables practical targeting strategies: